I will start with a bold statement – I am not a coffee drinker. That’s a fact. I don’t like the taste nor the smell of it, to be completely honest.

 However, i do absolutely love it when it is ‘in’ stuff, like chocolate for example.
 Either it is a candy bar/cake/wafer with a cream filling or sth – then it is unbelievably tasty.

 So this Tiramisu cake, as you all know, consists of biscuits soaked in espresso and alcohol (doh).
 But since there are two very under-age kids in my family, the alcohol part is off the table.
-So i ended up altering the recipe that i found online to suit my needs (audience as it were) and decided to share it.
+So i ended up altering the recipe that i found online to suit my needs (audience, as it were).

 Let’s start with the ingredients – – -you will need: